raheelrjunaid/advsearch-parity/README.md

-# Fake-Google
+# Google Advanced-Search Parity

-This is a spin off of Google's Advanced Search Page.
+This repository stores some Sass and HTML for a dark mode advanced search page.